jfdev001/miniWeather/README.md

 # The MiniWeather Mini App

-A mini app simulating weather-like flows for training in parallelizing accelerated HPC architectures.
+A mini app simulating fluid-dynamic flows for training in parallelizing accelerated HPC architectures.
 Currently includes:

 * MPI (C, Fortran, and C++)
 * OpenACC Offload (C and Fortran)